emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

-# How to create and use a Sprint in Jira
+# How to create and start sprints in Jira

 A sprint in Jira is a set period of time during which the development team works to deliver a product increment by completing assigned issues.
 Sprints are planned on the Backlog tab, allowing your team to easily track progress, prioritize tasks, and manage the scope of the project.